vignat/vignat/nat-box.md

 * Performance.
 The map, as well as the nat-box itself, is not optimized for performance, so it need some optimizations to keep up with the user expectations.
 Concurrency would be a nice thing to support, given that DPDK has it enabled by design.
 Benchmark is to be done.
 * L2 routing.
 The current implementation operates on L3, and does not implement ARP and uses a broad cast Ethernet address instead.
 Therefore receiving NICs usually drop such packets.
 As Ethernet configuration changes rarely, one possibility is to use a static preconfigured lookup table.

+## The list of unsolved problems

+* Simplifications.
+While the NAT implementation bears the aforementioned simplifications, it is not usable.
+* Refinement between the symbolic map model and the proven map model.
+* Refinement between the symbolic DPDK model and the real DPDK behaviour.
+* Formalisation and justification of the required code transformations.

 # Possible methods